 Yes, it is unlawful to discriminate on racial grounds where the discrimination arises out of and is closely connected with a relevant relationship such as an employment relationship.
 This would include post-employment issues such as a refusal to provide a reference.

-For more information on discrimination claims relating to references and any victimisation claims arising see the Q&A What type of discrimination or detriment claim can arise if an employer refuses to give a reference? in our References Q&As.
+For more information on discrimination claims relating to references and any victimisation claims arising see our References Q&As.

 An example of direct discrimination would be to refuse a candidate for promotion because of their colour, race, nationality or ethnic or national origins (including citizenship).